Future14473/JARGON/CONTRIBUTING.md

 >Working on your first Pull Request?
 You can learn how here: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

-Most development is done in branches prefixed with `develop`.
+Development is done in branches prefixed with `develop`, or simply the `develop` branch.

 For "small" fixes (fixes that only change a few lines or do not significantly affect code structure), a pull request can be submitted directly.

-For larger fixes or improvements (anything with breaking changes, significantly restructures existing code, or adds new features), a corresponding issue should be opened first and approved.
+For larger fixes or improvements (anything with breaking changes, significantly restructures existing code, or adds new features), a corresponding issue should be opened first.
 We will most likely approve the development of most feature requests at this point.

 You can see existing issues for ideas on what contributions are right now wanted.

 Pull requests will be checked and responded to weekly.

-For code specifically:
+For coding specifically:
 - It is recommend to use either Intellij IDEA or Android Studio.
 That way, existing project formatting and inspections can be integrated.
 - Contributions both in Java and Kotlin will be accepted, although Java code will be converted to Kotlin (using J2K + manual edits)
-   - Trust me; Kotlin is a language worth learning and is greater than Java
+    - Trust me; Kotlin is a language worth learning and is better than Java so go learn it anyways
-- We strongly suggest also including a unit test for any contributions.
-All new features must have a unit test before being integrated officially into JARGON.
-Code reviewers may write or add ones later, but we strongly suggest including your own.
+- We strongly suggest including a unit test for new features.
 - If a pull request will be reviewed and possibly edited before integrating it with the main body of JARGON
-- We may rebase commits if your git history is messy before integrating.
+- We may rebase commits if your git history is convoluted (basically cleaning up the git history)